 20 cloves garlic, peeled

 1 cup olive oil

 Juice of 1 lemon

 1 1/2 tablespoons ground cumin

 Oil for frying

 Grind up the garbanzo beans, garlic, parsley, cilantro (stems and all), onion, in a food processor along with the olive oil, lemon juice, salt, cumin, coriander and baking powder (you will need to do this in two batches).
 Grind until you have a coarse paste that still has little bits of garbanzo beans in it.
 You do not want mush.

 Refrigerate mixture at least 30 minutes to firm up so it's easier to form into patties and fry.

 Heat about 2 inches of oil over medium high heat until a piece of bread sizzles when held in the oil.
 Form patties out of the mixture using about 1 tablespoon for each one.
 Fry until golden brown on one side, then turn and finish frying.
 Remove to a rack over a plate or a towel lined plate to drain while you fry the rest.

-Serve warm or hot with laban bi chiyar, taratoor (a tahina, lemon juice and garlic sauce), khoubz Araby, olives, vegetables and harissa if you wish.
+Serve warm or hot with laban bi chiyar, Taratoor, khoubz Araby, olives, vegetables and harissa, sah'awiq or Duqqus if you wish.